MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-manage-intune.md

 You can fully manage Surface Hub settings via Intune in the following ways:

 - Create a **Device restriction profile** from options available directly in the Intune UI such as turning a feature on or off or choosing a preset value from a drop-down list.
-See [Configure device restriction profiles](#configure-device-restriction-profiles).
+See [Configure device restriction profile](#configure-device-restriction-profile).
 - Create a **Device configuration profile** and select a template that includes a logical grouping of settings for a feature or technology.
-See [Create Device configuration profiles](#create-device-configuration-profiles).
+See [Create Device configuration profile](#create-device-configuration-profile).
 - Create a **Custom configuration profile** that lets you extend the scope of management by implementing Configuration service provider (CSP) based policy settings.
 These consist of OMA Uniform Resource Identifier (OMA URI) values that map to Registry keys or feature settings.
-See [Configure custom configuration profiles](#configure-custom-configuration-profiles).
+See [Configure custom configuration profile](#configure-custom-configuration-profile).

-### Configure device restriction profiles
+### Configure device restriction profile

 1. Sign in to [**Microsoft Endpoint Manager admin center**](https://endpoint.microsoft.com/), select **Devices** > **Configuration profiles** > **+** **Create profile**.
 2. Under **Platform**, select **Windows 10 and later** >